-At Meacham Field (1925) the hangar of American Airways (1933) has been renovated.
+Farther north, at Meacham Field (1925), the hangar of American Airways (1933) has been renovated.
 In 1934 American Airways became American Airlines.

 The Doughboys recorded in a studio at the mill.
 At first O’Daniel even required that members of the band work at “day jobs” at the mill.
 Wills drove a truck; Brown was a salesman.